 - 1. Homework is assigned with coordination between teachers and consideration of the importance of child participation in family activities and responsibilities.
 Students will be given homework most weekday evenings.
 It is our intention that homework given will be appropriate, relevant, interesting and at times, challenging.
-Homework assigned should not be new material for students, but should be a review, extra practice, or an extension of material already taught in school. - 2.
-Kindergarten students should be able to complete their homework within 10 minutes, with the exception of special projects or in cases where the student fails to complete classwork in a timely manner, or if a student fails behind due to tardy arrivals, absences or failure to attend to learning or use time effectively during the school day.
-These times do not include music practice or free reading time. - 3.
-If a parent believes the homework assigned is excessive or if their child is not receiving regular homework, they may fill out a "Homework Response Form" (available at the school office) and return it to the teacher.
-Administration will review all response forms.
+Homework assigned should not be new material for students, but should be a review, extra practice, or an extension of material already taught in school.

+- 2. Students should be able to complete their homework within the time frames below, with the exception of special projects or in cases where the student fails to complete classwork in a timely manner, or if a student falls behind due to tardy arrivals, absences or failure to attend to learning, or fails to use time effectively during the school day.
+These times do not include music practice or free reading time.
+Students in grades 1-4 should read an additional period of time each evening (at least 15 minutes).
+In grades 5-6 this time may, but will not always, include free reading time.
+Students in advanced math and reading courses may need additional time for homework completion each evening.

+- Kindergarten 10 minutes

+- First grade 20 minutes

+- Second grade 30 minutes

+- Third grade 40 minutes

+- Fourth grade 50 minutes

+- Fifth grade 60 minutes

+- Sixth grade 60 minutes

+- 3. An American Prep student should spend time each day studying, whether or not homework is assigned.
+If no homework is assigned, students are encouraged to review math facts, work on RISE Math, practice writing, study spelling words, or read a book with their parents.